stackbuilders/assertive-ts/packages/core/README.md

 }
 ```

-> **Note:** 3rd-party libraries should do this on their types entry point (index.d.ts), this way the interface is automatically extended when their plugin is passed to the `usePlugin(..)` function.
+> **Note:** 3rd-party libraries should do this on their types entry point (e.g. main.d.ts), this way the interface is automatically extended when their plugin is passed to the `usePlugin(..)` function.

 ### How to...